 How to Save Money on an Apple M1 or M2 MacBook Air Laptop

 Some budget-minded MacBook Air fans may want to consider a few tactics to save money on the M1 and M2:

 - Apple offers student discounts.

 - Apple has a selection of refurbished computers that usually cost about $200 less than new machines.

 - Apple also has a trade-in program for current owners who want an upgrade.

-In particular, M1 MacBook owners can save money on their extended warranties without sacrificing service or protection.
+In particular, M1 and M2 MacBook owners can save money on their extended warranties without sacrificing service or protection.
 For new and qualified used computers purchased within the past 60 days, Upsie offers a comprehensive, low-priced MacBook protection plan that’s more affordable than AppleCare+.

-With a choice of two- and three-year plans, Upsie members can get certified service from local repair shops, including the Genius Bar.
+With a choice of two-year and three-year plans, Upsie members can get certified service from local repair shops, including the Genius Bar.
 Upsie also offers the option of pre-paid, mail-in repairs.
 Even better, Upsie covers defects, accidental damage, screen malfunctions or cracks, and much more.
 Plus, Upsie customers never pay more than a $25 deductible, which is lower than any top competitor’s warranty plans.

 should satisfy everybody.